nrwl/nx/docs/shared/web-plugin.md

 ## Setting Up Web

-To create a new workspace with web, run `npx create-nx-workspace@latest --preset=web`.
+To create a new workspace with web, run `npx create-nx-workspace@latest --preset=web-components`.

 To add the web plugin to an existing workspace, run one of the following: